cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Applications MUST include `skU` in `secret_credentials` and `pkS` in either `cleartext_credentials` or `secret_credentials`.
 All other CredentialExtension values are optional.
-It is RECOMMENDED that applications include `pkS` and `idS` in `cleartext_credentials`, as this allows servers to not store redundant encryptions of these (shared) values for each user.
+It is RECOMMENDED that applications include `pkS` and `idS` in `cleartext_credentials`, as this allows servers to not store redundant encryptions of these values for each user in case the server uses the same values for multiple users.

 Additionally, we assume helper functions `SerializeExtensions` and `DeserializeExtensions` which translate a list of `CredentialExtension` structures to and from a unique byte string